slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 How to Talk to Strangers. ask stuff outside of their expertise where you can add value. network on relevant groups that can help you.

+Want to Be the Most Interesting Person in the Room?
+Learn the Art of Active Listening.
 -->

 HINTS: